joshuamabina/dotfiles/readme.md

 # My dotfiles

-Optimized for Ubuntu 22.04
+Currently optimized for Ubuntu 22.04 (also, plans exists for Debian).

 My goal is to fine-tune these configurations for seamless setup and execution within seconds.
 Specifically tailored for the following use cases and platforms:

+- **WIP:HighPriority** React-Redux-Jest code creation for the web
 - Laravel-PHP code development
 - Flutter code writing and testing on Android
-- React-Redux code creation for the web
 - React Native (Expo) for mobile app development
 - Python code and library writing

+TODO: Create a roadmap table to describe the implementation of the above, also marking their priorities and date to completion.

 Some gotchas: